tnguyen606-cs/AI-ExpenseApp/README.md

 <br/>
 <h3>Relational Databases</h3>

-The following diagram shows which tables will be created and what is their One-to-Many relationship between tables.
+The following diagram shows which tables will be created and what is their One-to-Many relationship.

 The application has 4 tables:

-1. Users will store the personal data of our user such as their name, email, password.
+1. Users will store the personal data of user such as name, email, password.
 2. Expenses will store the information about the type of expenses, a description, the date of purchase/expense and finally the amount spent.
-3. Budgets will store the information about each month's budget and income.
+3. Budgets will store the user's monthly income and limit of spare change.
-4. Goals will store the information about saving goal to achieve.
+4. Goals will store user's saving purpose to achieve.

 <img align="center" src="Images/Database ER diagram.png" width="900" height="700" title='SQL_Table'/>